sangeethababu9223/carbon-ai-chat-open/packages/ai-chat/docs/Overview.md

 #### Configuration

-When use the React or web component version of the Carbon AI Chat, it passes in a configuration object that sets various immutable options as a `config` property.
-By editing the configuration object, you can control the appearance and behavior of the Carbon AI Chat before your customers see it.
+When using the React or web component version of the Carbon AI Chat, you pass in a configuration object that sets various immutable options as a `config` property.
+By editing the configuration object, you can control the appearance and behavior of the Carbon AI Chat before your users see it.
 The configuration options enable you to specify where the Carbon AI Chat widget appears on your page, choose whether to use the IBM-provided launcher or your own, and more.

 See the type documentation for {@link PublicConfig}.

 #### Instance methods

-Each instance of the Carbon AI Chat provides a collection of runtime methods that your website can call any time after the instance is available on your website.
+Each instance of the Carbon AI Chat provides a collection of imperative runtime methods that your website can call any time after the instance is available on your website.
 You can apply these methods before or after the Carbon AI Chat renders on the screen.
-You can open or close the Carbon AI Chat widget from a custom control, send messages to your assistant from your own functions, theme the Carbon AI Chat, dynamically update the Carbon AI Chat text strings, and more.
+You can open or close the Carbon AI Chat widget from a custom control, send messages to your assistant from your own functions, dynamically update the Carbon AI Chat text strings, and more.

 See the type documentation for {@link ChatInstance}.

 #### Events

 Throughout its life cycle, the Carbon AI Chat fires a variety of events your code can subscribe to.
-To use the event handler callbacks, do the following steps:

-- Manipulate the message contents before sending, or after receiving.
-- Change how your website renders when the Carbon AI Chat opens or closes.
-- Render your own custom response types inside the Carbon AI Chat widget.

 See the type documentation for {@link BusEvent}.